 Low-dust splitting and cutting

-Hydraulic wedge splitter transfer the splitting force from the borehole directly into the component.
+Hydraulic wedge splitters transfer the splitting force from the borehole directly into the component.
 As a result, components are broken up with low vibration, limiting crack propagation and uncontrolled material break-off.
 In contaminated zones, this helps avoid dust clouds and keep local enclosures effective.
-Concrete demolition shear separate components selectively, crush concrete, and cut reinforcement—the targeted application to the component reduces secondary damage and facilitates clean separation by material type.
+Concrete demolition shears separate components selectively, crush concrete, and cut reinforcement – the targeted application to the component reduces secondary damage and facilitates clean separation by material type.
+Optimized borehole patterns and adapted jaw selection improve cycle times and separation quality.

 Cold-cutting during plant dismantling

 When dismantling tanks and pipelines with residual products, low-spark methods are advantageous.
 Tank cutters and hydraulic cutting technology enable cold-cutting that minimizes the risk of ignition sources.
-In contaminated-site contexts—such as at legacy sites with unknown residual media—it is advisable to open and empty step by step before cutting.
+In contaminated-site contexts – such as at legacy sites with unknown residual media – it is advisable to open and empty step by step before cutting.
+Where explosive atmospheres may occur, planning should reflect the classification of zones and ignition hazard control.

 Cutting steel and reinforcement safely

-Hydraulic power pack supply energy to the tools.
+Hydraulic power packs supply energy to the tools.
 In sensitive areas, spill trays, sealing cushions, and orderly hose management are standard.
 Low exhaust and noise emissions as well as reliable leak prevention support the occupational and environmental protection concept.
+Remote placement of units, the use of electric drives where feasible, and effective noise shielding further reduce the impact on personnel and surroundings.

 Application areas with a contaminated-sites context